jundalisay/superb/content/en/research/kepler/harmony/book-1/part-21.md

 ## Proposition 21

-It is required to know that from two lines commensurable with one another in length nothing can be made which should be taken into account here, whether the lines are Expressible, or Medial, or of lower standing.
+**From 2 lines commensurable with one another in length, nothing can be made which should be taken into account here, whether the lines are Expressible, or Medial, or of lower standing.**

-For if they are commensurable in length, the whole built up from them will be commensurable with the parts.
+If they are commensurable in length, the whole built up from them will be commensurable with the parts.
 Now a line commensurable with an Expressible line is Expressible: by the definitions before Euclid X,20.

 A line commensurable with a Medial line is a Medial by 24 of the same.